 Many people have a misconception about sweating.

-Many time I have seen, during the summer period, on the sunny streets of my native city of Naples, people running around wearing winter running clothes including a rain jacket!
+Many times I have seen, during the summer period, on the sunny streets of my native city of Naples, people running around wearing winter running clothes including a rain jacket!

 My first question was why do they run like that?!

-Later I have tried to give some explanations to myself:
+Later I tried to give some explanations myself:

 1 They want to lose weight more rapidly.

 2 they think that by making more effort to run they are going to burn more calories.

 3 They think that the more you sweat more you lose weight and burn fat.

 I had a confirmation of my thoughts when I was providing a Diet Program to my overweight patient that asked me a question: Do I burn more fat and calories if I sweat more?

 To respond to his question I explained to him why we sweat.